Section 1: Introduction to PHP

 protected $age; // Accessible within the class and subclasses

-private $salary; // Accessible only within the class
+private $salary; // Accessible only within the class$this->name = $name;

 $this->age = $age;